Shaftesbury Snowdrops

 Festival week will run from 10th – 18th February 2024.

-The highlight will be the return of the Snowdrop Study Day on Sunday 11th February with guest speakers at Shaftesbury Arts Centre, followed
+The highlight will be the return of the Snowdrop Study Day on Sunday 11th February with guest speakers at Shaftesbury Arts Centre, followed by our famous snowdrop sale:

-by our famous snowdrop sale “The Best in the West”.
+“The Best in the West”.

-We are delighted to host horticulturalist, Lou Nicholls, on 17th February.
 She will have snowdrops for sale as part of the plant fair in the Town Hall and will give a lecture at the Arts Centre in the afternoon.

-The finale of the festival will be our snowdrop lantern parade on Saturday 17th followed by dancing from Steps in Time.
+The finale of the festival will be our snowdrop lantern parade on Saturday 17th followed by dancing from

 We were delighted that BBC Countryfile came to Shaftesbury to film the activities of the Snowdrop Season, including some of the artisans and